juev/awesome-stars/README.md

 ## [JavaScript](id:javascript)

+- [ccxt/ccxt](https://github.com/ccxt/ccxt) – A JavaScript / Python / PHP cryptocurrency trading API with support for more than 100 bitcoin/altcoin exchanges
 - [bmino/binance-triangle-arbitrage](https://github.com/bmino/binance-triangle-arbitrage) – Detect in-market cryptocurrency arbitrage
 - [mozilla/readability](https://github.com/mozilla/readability) – A standalone version of the readability lib
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) – 📊 An infographics generator with 30+ plugins and 200+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!